mapircamera/Kernel/recommended-sd-cards.md

 #Recommended microSD Storage for Kernel Cameras

+##*Results below are not final.
+Current issues using continuous mode with unknown pause happening, lowering fps*

 Kernel cameras were designed to allow for max continuous RAW image capture.
 To allow for these capture speeds it is important to use a memory card capable of keeping up with the required write speeds.
 While any microSD card up to 128GB can be used, we recommended the ones tested below for optimal results:

 | Card Capacity | Card Brand | Card Model Number                      | Kernel Sensor | Kernel Image Mode | Photos Per Second | Image Size | Card Capacity | Card Capture Length |